 You think you’ve found a great candidate for your job opening.
 Your potential employee has all of the right technical skills, experience and education.
 The interview went great — the candidate was knowledgeable and enthusiastic about the job.
 The final step in the hiring process is determining if this candidate will be a fit with the company culture and the team you’ve worked so hard to build.

 How do you know?
-We asked one of our experts to share some key tips.
+Here are some tips.

 Step 1: Define your company culture